Which type of bank account do you need most: a checking or a savings account?

 Under normal circumstances, bank failures are pretty rare - but deposit insurance can be crucial at times like the financial crisis that saw 465 bank failures in a five-year period beginning in 2008.

 As referenced earlier, checking accounts are well-suited for regular flows of money in and out of your account.
 They give you multiple ways to pay bills efficiently, including by check, automatic payments or electronic transfers.

 Savings accounts are better suited to account balances you want to remain in place and have grow over time.
 They can be used to accumulate savings for future needs such as a down payment on a house or retirement.
 They can also be used to hold an emergency fund in reserve for unexpected needs.

 In addition to checking and savings accounts, there are other financial tools that can perform similar roles in certain situations.
 Here are some alternatives to consider:

-Because they are designed for frequent transactions, credit cards can be used instead of a checking account for paying regular expenses.
+Because they are designed for frequent transactions, credit cards can be used for paying regular expenses instead of a checking account.

 Money market accounts pay interest and are limited to six third-party transactions per month.
 Because money market accounts pay interest rates that are competitive with savings account rates, including them in your rate comparisons gives you more chances to find a better rate.

 If you know you are unlikely to need your savings for a while, a CD can be a good alternative to a savings account.
-CDs lock your money up for a specified period of time and, in return, they often pay higher interest rates than savings accounts.
+Certificates of deposit lock your money up for a specified period of time and, in return, they often pay higher interest rates than savings accounts.

 If you can make a long-term commitment with at least some of your savings, using a CD instead of a savings account is a good way to earn more interest.